 Many carbapenemases are encoded on plasmids, facilitating the spread of resistance genes among organisms of the same species or even different bacterial species.
 If carbapenemase-producing pathogens are identified in a patient, infection control precautions and enhanced environmental cleaning should be instituted to prevent further transmission.

-The novel beta-lactamase inhibitors, avibactam, relebactam, and vaborbactam, can inhibit most carbapenemases but are ineffective against metallo-beta-lactamases (a type of carbapenemase that uses reactive zinc to destroy the carbapenem).
-The coformulation of avibactam with ceftazidime, vaborbactam with meropenem, or relebactam with imipenem increases activity against certain carbapenemase-producing pathogens.
+The novel beta-lactamase inhibitors, avibactam, relebactam, and vaborbactam, can inhibit most carbapenemases but are ineffective against metallo-beta-lactamases (a type of carbapenemase that uses reactive zinc at the active site to destroy the carbapenem).
+The coformulation of avibactam with ceftazidime, vaborbactam with meropenem, or relebactam with imipenem increases activity against pathogens that produce serine carbapenemases.
+Examples of serine carbapenemases include Klebsiella pneumoniae carbapenemase (KPC) and OXA beta-lactamases.